- The takeaway from this week’s episode is … you will see where you are in each twenty-year cycle of your life.

 How do you feel about your purpose?
 It’s at this second half of your life that you begin to question who you really are and why you are here.
 What is the nagging feeling you have about what you were supposed to do but haven’t done it yet?
-You must address this and figure it by the time you reach the fourth cycle, from 60 to 80-years old, because that is the time when you will have your impact, or revel in the fruits of your labors as you reach your next and most important peak or realize what you should have started doing a long time ago.
+You must address this and figure it by the time you reach the fourth cycle, from 60 to 80-years old, because that is the time when you will have your greatest impact, or revel in the fruits of your labors as you reach your next and most important peak, or realize what you missed and should have started doing a long time ago.

 CALL TO ACTION:

 Write down what the previous 20-year cycle(s) have shown you about your life by describing your choices, lessons, and experiences.

 Now, write down the inner urge that you feel to accomplish something that’s important to you before you run out of time.

 Upon reviewing what you wrote down you will understand how each cycle has been building momentum for the next, so you have more going for you – increasing your odds to accomplish what you came here to do.

 HOW IT WORKS: No matter what you achieved, or not, the first 50-years of your life pales in comparison to the next 50, or so.
 Until hitting that halfway point many people haven’t had time to think about all this.
 They were not running their life; life was running them.

 My work is about helping the ones who can be reached before they make another life decision that hinders them.
 The programming from the first 20-years was so intense that many people unwittingly continue making decisions from fear-based reactions.
 This keeps you small.
 That’s not who you really are at all.
 To realize your purpose here you must go back to the first 20-year cycle to expose the conflict.
 Only then will you be capable of making the necessary course correction putting you back on your path, so you can get around to why you came here in the first place.
 However, that can only happen when you trust yourself. ~ Linda Deir